Cloudy2900/Cloudy29/README.md

 $JB = \frac{n}{6} \left( S^{2} + \frac{1}{4} (K-3)^{2} \right)$
 where, n = number of observations in a sample k = number of regressors S = skewness of the sample

-With the result p value, we can determine if the sample log-return distribution followed a normal distribution.
+With the resulted p value, we can determine if the sample log-return distribution followed a normal distribution.
 (p-value \< alpha, reject null hypothesis and conclude that sample not following normal distribution and vice versa.)